Baseball in the Netherlands: 1940–1970

-Albert Balink also introduced medals for the best players and hitters, which allowed him to show that baseball is a sport of stats.
+Balink also introduced medals for the best players and hitters, which allowed him to show that baseball is a sport of stats.
 In 1953, Urbanus got a phone call from the USA.
 The New York Giants had offered him a minor league contract.
 He refused, due to the fact that he preferred to teach his fellow countrymen what he had learned in the USA.

 From 1949 to 1953, Dutch baseball was dominated by OVVO from Amsterdam, which claimed five consecutive national titles.
 In 1955, the club won it for the last time.

 The post-war help of the Americans helped the Dutch earn their first European title in 1956 in Rome, Italy.
 Urbanus was a defensive force, and the Dutch batters performed very well.
 Because of the European title, the Dutch were allowed to go to the Global World Series held in Milwaukee that year; they returned to the tournament as the European representatives in 1957.
 American coaches like Ron Fraser and Bill Arce helped the Dutch to improve their game.
 The number of baseball fields built around the country increased dramatically.

 In 1963, a real baseball stadium was built in Haarlem.
 This stadium would be the base of the Haarlem Baseball Week, a yearly event.

 Prior to 1963, baseball was dominated by teams from Amsterdam and Haarlem.
 But in 1963, Sparta from Rotterdam became the Dutch champion.
 From 1963 to 1974, Sparta clinched nine national titles, a record not exceeded until 1985 by the Haarlem Nicols.
 In the early sixties, each team played 14 games; one game every weekend.